HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 #### Preset Connections

-Preset connections are connections that have been defined in the Razl GUI first.
+Preset connections are connections that have been defined in the Sitecore Razl GUI first.
 The XML for a preset connection is:

 	<connection name="" preset="" />

-The value for the preset connection should be save value shown in the Razl Connections dropdown.
-For example if in the Razl GUI the following connections are defined:
+The value for the preset connection should be save value shown in the Sitecore Razl Connections dropdown.
+For example if in the Sitecore Razl GUI the following connections are defined:

 ![](/Images/Razl/script1.PNG)